WebAssembly/component-model/design/mvp/Explainer.md

   as a `list<T>`;
 * long-running or infinite streams of events.

-A `future` is a special case of `stream` and (in non-error scenarios) delivers exactly one value before being automatically closed.
+A `future<T>` asynchronously delivers exactly one `T` value from a source to a destination, unless the destination signals that it doesn't want the `T` value any more.
 Because all imports can be [called asynchronously](Async.md), futures are not necessary to express a traditional `async` function -- all functions are effectively `async`.
 Instead futures are useful in more advanced scenarios where a parameter or result value may not be ready at the same time as the other synchronous parameters or results.

 The `T` element type of `stream` and `future` is an optional `valtype`.
 As with variant-case payloads and function results, when `T` is absent, the "value(s)"